 Economic Development Sold to maximize land use or value, foster employment, neighbourhood regeneration, or to generate revenue (including property taxes) that can be invested in new municipal infrastructure.
-Sold at market value but a private interest or government agency could make a joint application with a non-profit organization.
+Sold at market value but a private interest or government agency could make a joint application with a nonprofit organization.

 Community Interest Potential non-profit interest based on prior community or institutional use or because of location, specialization, or scarcity of property available in the area.
 Offered first to only non-profit and charitable organizations.
 May be sold at less than market value.
 Joint applications from non-profits are accepted.

 Ordinary The routine disposal of property with no legal constraints.
 Sold at market value.
 Non-profit and charitable organizations may participate in bidding but with no preferential consideration or discounted purchase price.

 Remnant Land that is under-sized or the typography or dimensions limit the use can be sold to an abutter.
+Sold at market value or a price determined by Regional

+Council.

-Sold at market value or a price determined by Regional Council.
-Extraordinary Legal restrictions that limit disposal, for example property held in trust by the Municipality or a deed with reserving rights 1 .
+Extraordinary Legal restrictions that limit disposal, for example property held in trust by the at market value

+Municipality or a deed with reserving rights.

 Intergovernmental Transfer Property to be used for a public purpose by another level of government.
-Sold at market value.
+Sold

-Non-profit and charitable organizations can and do participate in market value disposals (Economic Development, Ordinary, Remnant) but less than market value sales are only considered under the Community Interest category.

-1 For example, the seller may retain an interest in the land (rent, an easement) or the deed requires that the land revert back to the former owner if the terms of agreement are not upheld (the specified use ceases) or the property is to be sold or conveyed.
+Affordable Housing

+Proportios known to be

+Properties known to have potential for residential development respecting types of dwelling units and types of residential uses, where, in the opinion of Council: (i) community need, supportive infrastructure, and conditions for affordable housing are demonstrable, or (ii) there exists: A. a higher market value cost for housing in certain areas, neighbourhoods or districts of the Municipality as compared to the rest of the Municipality, or B. a scarcity of housing types or residential uses, that limits property ownership or tenancy in the area where the property is located, or, (iii) the: A. future growth in any given area is anticipated to create demands for housing, and B. housing options through proposed development appear to be limited in variety and financial accessibility, and C. consideration for affordable housing would reasonably arise.